mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/cicd.md

 The following APIs are available to enable the external promotion of model revisions to test, acceptance, and production environments from outside the platform:

-* Team Server API – allows you to retrieve the information (branches, revisions) of application models stored on the Team Server
+* **Team Server API** – allows you to retrieve the information (branches, revisions) of application models stored on the Team Server
-* Build API – allows you to manage and create new deployment packages using the Mendix Build Server
+* **Build API** – allows you to manage and create new deployment packages using the Mendix Build Server
-* Deployment API – allows you to manage application environments in the Mendix Cloud – you can retrieve the app status, start and stop apps, and deploy and transport new model versions to app environments
+* **Deployment API** – allows you to manage application environments in the Mendix Cloud – you can retrieve the app status, start and stop apps, and deploy and transport new model versions to app environments

-{{% todo %}}[**Verify image below has all tooling examples vs Roald's diagram**]{{% /todo %}}

 {{% image_container width="700" %}}